If carcinization happens when languages evolve to be more like Rust, then what do you call it when Rust evolves to be more like Java? Caffeination?

 dumpster

-single-threaded one.
-First, moving allocations from a thread-local dumpster to the global garbage truck takes
+moving allocations from a thread-local dumpster to the global garbage

 My guess as to why the concurrent version is significantly slower when using automatic collection triggering is that it’s a consequence of my testing harness.
 Currently, it runs all the tests in a loop, so the single-threaded benchmark could run directly after the multi-threaded one and be forced to clean up some of its garbage.